MaartenBijlsma/cfdecomp/cran-comments.md

     multivariable (12:238)

-Bijlsma and Sudharsanan are the authors names Counterfactual and analytical are correctly written, as is multivariable The latter is expressly NOT the same as 'multivariate'
+Bijlsma and Sudharsanan are the authors names Counterfactual and analytical are correctly written, as is multivariable.
+The latter is expressly NOT the same as 'multivariate'

 Many thanks